 John Baker: It’s actually both and you really can’t divorce the two.
-5G is all about delivering higher bandwidth to the end user at a lower costper-bit.
+5G is all about delivering higher bandwidth to the end-user at a lower cost-per-bit.
 Growth has slowed considerably for mobile operators.
-How can they deliver 150MBps consistently to an end user, compared to the 5MBps or 10MBps they see today, without increasing costs?
+How can they deliver 150MBps consistently to an end-user, compared to the 5MBps or 10MBps they see today, without increasing costs?
 They will have to produce 10 times the bandwidth at same or less cost as they do today, so they’ve got to take costs out somewhere.
 They’ll need to reconsider all the elements in the network.
-At the same time, they also need to think how they will create the services that will generate new revenue.
+At the same time, they also need to think about how they will create services that will generate new revenue.

 Would you say that current operator business models are not sustainable?

 That’s a good way to describe it.
 You can’t carry on passing everything through a single pipe.
 There’s an apt analogy here with the history of computing.
 Back in the 1960s, everyone believed the mainframe was the way to go.
 Suddenly, when the personal computer arrived, the ability for everyone to have a PC on their desk changed the whole economics of computing.
 The same thing is going on in the mobile world.
 The centralized core has just about had its day because you can’t afford to keep increasing tenfold the amount of data that has to go down that centralized pipe.

 We believe there is going to be a fundamental change in network architecture to deploy 5G.
 Operators are already starting to think about how to rearchitect the network for key parameters such as latency, service quality and cost reduction.
 Today, everything goes through the core, comes out the other side, and you end up with pretty high latency in the network; whereas 5G is all about high-bandwidth, low-latency services.